Satellite galaxy

 A satellite galaxy is a smaller companion galaxy that travels on bound orbits within the gravitational potential of a more massive and luminous host galaxy (also known as the primary galaxy).
-Satellite galaxies and their constituents are bound to their host galaxy, in the same way that planets within our own solar system are gravitationally bound to the Sun.
+Satellite galaxies and their constituents are bound to their host galaxy, in the same way that planets within the Solar System are gravitationally bound to the Sun.
 While most satellite galaxies are dwarf galaxies, satellite galaxies of large galaxy clusters can be much more massive.
 The Milky Way is orbited by about fifty satellite galaxies, the largest of which is the Large Magellanic Cloud.

 Moreover, satellite galaxies are not the only astronomical objects that are gravitationally bound to larger host galaxies (see globular clusters).
 For this reason, astronomers have defined galaxies as gravitationally bound collections of stars that exhibit properties that cannot be explained by a combination of baryonic matter (i.e. ordinary matter) and Newton's laws of gravity.
 For example, measurements of the orbital speed of stars and gas within spiral galaxies result in a velocity curve that deviates significantly from the theoretical prediction.
 This observation has motivated various explanations such as the theory of dark matter and modifications to Newtonian dynamics.
 Therefore, despite also being satellites of host galaxies, globular clusters should not be mistaken for satellite galaxies.
 Satellite galaxies are not only more extended and diffuse compared to globular clusters, but are also enshrouded in massive dark matter halos that are thought to have been endowed to them during the formation process.

 Satellite galaxies generally lead tumultuous lives due to their chaotic interactions with both the larger host galaxy and other satellites.
 For example, the host galaxy is capable of disrupting the orbiting satellites via tidal and ram pressure stripping.
 These environmental effects can remove large amounts of cold gas from satellites (i.e. the fuel for star formation), and this can result in satellites becoming quiescent in the sense that they have ceased to form stars.
 Moreover, satellites can also collide with their host galaxy resulting in a minor merger (i.e. merger event between galaxies of significantly different masses).
 On the other hand, satellites can also merge with one another resulting in a major merger (i.e. merger event between galaxies of comparable masses).
 Galaxies are mostly composed of empty space, interstellar gas and dust, and therefore galaxy mergers do not necessarily involve collisions between objects from one galaxy and objects from the other, however, these events generally result in much more massive galaxies.
 Consequently, astronomers seek to constrain the rate at which both minor and major mergers occur to better understand the formation of gigantic structures of gravitationally bound conglomerations of galaxies such as galactic groups and clusters.